Computer Science at Wolfson

-Wolfson has the largest number of Fellows in Computer Science of any Cambridge College.
-The history of Computer Science at Wolfson goes back to two of our most distinguished members:
+The history of Computer Science at Wolfson goes back to some of our most distinguished members:

 Professor Roger Needham had been a Fellow at Wolfson since 1967 and headed the Cambridge Computer Laboratory from 1980 to 1995.
 He went on to become founding Managing Director of Microsoft Research Europe in Cambridge from 1997 until his death in 2003.
 He made numerous contributions to the fields of security, operating systems, computer architecture, and networking research.

 Professor Karen Spärck Jones made ground breaking advances in the fields of information retrieval and natural language processing, including many techniques (such as inverse document frequency and relevance weighting) that form the foundation for all modern web search engines.